Code.org Flaw Exposes Volunteer Email Addresses

 By now, many smartphone users know that a first step to securing their mobile data is to lock their phones with some sort of passcode, the most common method being the four-digit PIN.
 Admittedly, a PIN code seems pretty safe and practically impossible for a human to break—considering the time it would take to manually […] more…A better reason not to use Huawei routers: Code from the ’90s

-Security researcher Felix "FX" Lindner has a more compelling reason to steer clear of routers from Huawei Technologies than fears about its ownership. read more Incoming search termsTeer celog more…‘Tis the Season for Holiday Scams
+Security researcher Felix "FX" Lindner has a more compelling reason to steer clear of routers from Huawei Technologies than fears about its ownership. read more Incoming search termsTeer celog more…Why the axios supply chain attack should have Apple worried

 This time of year, the air not only gets chillier but a bit cheerier for everyone … including online scammers.
 Holiday scams are a quick way to make a buck, and cybercriminals employ several holiday-themed schemes to weasel money and personally identifiable information (PII) from gift givers.
 Here are three common holiday scams to watch […] more…Threat Hunting with VirusTotal